Nicolae Petrescu-Comnen: In Florence

 Comnen's hope of returning to Romania was curbed by the establishment of a Communist regime.
 He joined Gafencu in cooperating with the European Movement International (also advancing a European federation in his various articles and books), while also maintaining links with the RNC, now an anti-communist organization, building bridges between the latter and the Holy See.
 Until 1950, he received funding from the exile industrialist Nicolae Malaxa, which he used to sponsor expatriate Romanian academics and "some 40 students in France".
 Also in 1950, Comnen intervened as a mediator Gafencu and the RNC leader, Nicolae Rădescu.
 The following year, Constantin Vișoianu nominated him as RNC representative to the Vatican, although he was eventually assigned, that same year, to represent the RNC in the Italian republic.

 Comnen was also taking trips to Brazil, initially as a delegate of Florence city council.
 In September 1954, he was at Rio de Janeiro, lecturing at the Romanian House on issues of international diplomacy.
 He resumed his publishing in 1957, with the memoirs of his 1919 trip to Hungary (published by a Romanian group in Madrid) and the historical review Luci e ombre sull'Europa ("Lights and Shadows over Europe").
 By then, his Bucharest townhouse, located within walking distance of Victory Square, had been confiscated by the communist regime together with his objets d'art and his antique book collection.
 His family was also exposed to persecution: nephew Dan Cernovodeanu was sent to a labor camp on the Danube–Black Sea Canal; while there, he conspired with fellow inmate Ion Mitucă.
 In 1955, the latter, who was planning an anti-communist insurgency, tried to defect and contact Comnen.

 The former minister died in his adoptive Florence, without completing work on his final volume, a diplomatic history of Romania.
 In addition to receiving the Olympic Cross and the Order of Saint George knighthood, he had been a Grand Cross of the Order of the Star of Romania, a Grand Cross of the Order For Merit, an Officer of the Order of the Crown, a Commander of the Order of the Cross of Marie; a Grand Cross of the Pour le Mérite, the German Eagle, the Saxe-Ernestine House Order, the Order of George I, the Order of the Crown of Italy, and the Order of the Yugoslav Crown; as well as Commander of the Order of the Redeemer and the Polonia Restituta, an Officer of the Oak Crown, a Knight of the Ordre des Palmes Académiques and the House Order of Hohenzollern, and a recipient of Benemerenti medal.
-He was survived by daughter Elsa-Irène, whom Pius XII converted to Catholicism, and who lived for a while as a nun.
-She later married and took the name Irene Bie.
-Settling in Maryhill, Washington, she donated her collection of Romanian paintings to the local art gallery, named after her father.
-The diplomat's daughter-in-law Angela Comnène published in 1982 an English biography of Comnen, and did research into his genealogy.